PhatLe15/Digital-Design/Full Calculator/Sub Modules/README.md

 # Digital-Design
-This is a Verolog project that can perform addition, subtraction, multiplication of two 4-bit input integer
+This is a Verolog project that can perform addition, subtraction, multiplication, divisiom of two 4-bit input integer